ortsed/django-dart/README.markdown

         # etc...
     }

+Config vars:
+    site -- DART site name
+    zone -- DART zone for the page or section ads to be displayed. disable_ad_manager -- don't use the app's interface to enable disable ads.
+    If so, the app simply renders the Javascript code for all positions. default_render_js -- Toggle whether the default is to render DART Javascript code, or nothing.

 ###In the views
 In the view, load an instance of the Ad_Page model that will control the ad tags for that page,